Hiking, Boating, Golf, Dogsledding & Other Eco Tours In Scenic Alaska

 SHOPPING: Of course!
 Visit the artists and craftsman’s galleries – no guides necessary!

 Visit Dick Proenneke’s Cabin On Twin Lakes Alaska

 We hope you enjoy the video we’ve made from the photos and footage from our many trips over the years, and trust that it will inspire you to visit this great land and magnificent place on our premier trip, the Ultimate Expedition.
-And the best news, this historic site is a very short distance from some of our favorite Summer fishing spots and Ptarmigan covers.
+Even better, this historic site is a very short distance from some of our favorite Summer fishing spots and Ptarmigan covers.

 I would like to send a special thanks to two of my favorite people in the world, Les and Cindy Robbins.
 Les is a professional photographer.
-He and his wife, Cindy have probably been on over 30 Ultimate Expeditions with all Alaska Outdoors Lodge.
+He and his wife Cindy have been on more than 30 Ultimate Expeditions with all Alaska Outdoors Lodge.
 He was moved to produce this video on his own, because he considers a visit to Dick Proenneke’s cabin at Twin Lakes in Lake Clark National Park to be such a special experience.
-More of his amazing work can be viewed at Greatlandphotography.com
+More of his amazing work can be viewed at www.Greatlandphotography.com.